 A typical week

 For the first two years, your work is divided between about eight lectures and two to three college-based tutorials each week, alongside Computer Science practical classes – usually one session per week.
 In the second year you will take part in a Computer Science group design practical, which may be sponsored by industry.
 In your third and fourth years, Philosophy continues to be taught through tutorials, while there are classes in the department for most Computer Science courses.

 Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postdoctoral researchers or postgraduate students who are studying at doctorate level.

 To find out more about how our teaching year is structured, visit our Academic Year page.

 Two Philosophy examinations

-Between seven and nine examinations, including at least two in Computer Science and at least three in Philosophy
+Between five and nine examinations, including at least three in Philosophy